stepanovr/linuxreg2/README.md

 On a remote machine run the Python application gui_access_udp.py

-Set the target machine's IP adres to the corresponding entry field.
+Set the target machine's IP address to the corresponding entry field.